Sponsor: American Institute for Foreign Study

 Washington, DC 20005

-Eligibility: Applicants may be new or continuing graduate students in sociology who are enrolled in a program that grants the Ph.D.
+Eligibility: Applicants must be enrolled in and have completed one full year in a Ph.D. program in Sociology.
 Students must be members of an underrepresented minority group in the U.S.: African American, Latino, Asian/Pacific Islander or American Indians/Alaska Natives.
-Applicants must also be U.S. citizens, non-citizen nationals of the U.S., or have been lawfully admitted to the U.S. for permanent residence.
+Applicants must also be U.S. citizens, non-citizen nationals of the U.S. or have been lawfully admitted to the U.S. for permanent residence.
 The fellowship is awarded for 12 months and typically renewable for up to three years in total.
 Tuition and fees are arranged with the home department.
 MFP Fellows are selected each year by the MFP Advisory Panel, a rotating, appointed group of senior scholars in sociology.
 Fellows can be involved in any area of sociological research, though particular MFP award lines devoted to drug abuse research may be possible contingent on funding.

 Deadline: January 31